Bounding the Complexity of Formally Verifying Neural Networks: A Geometric Approach: Main Results

 \subsection{Main Theorems}

-As mentioned above, the main results of this paper demonstrate that Problem \ref{prob:generic_nn_verification} can be solved in polynomial time complexity in the number of neurons for two classes of networks.
-In particular, the following two Theorems are the main results of this paper.
+The main results of this paper consist of showing that Problem \ref{prob:generic_nn_verification} can be solved in polynomial time complexity in the number of neurons for two classes of networks.
+In particular, we state the following two theorems.

 \begin{theorem} Let $\Theta = ((n,\mathfrak{n}), (\mathfrak{n},m))$ be a shallow network with $\mathfrak{n}$ neurons.
 Now consider an instance of Problem \ref{prob:generic_nn_verification} for this network: i.e. fixed dimensions $n$ and $m$, and fixed constraint sets $P_x$ and $P_y$.
 Then there is an algorithm that solves this instance of Problem \ref{prob:generic_nn_verification} in polynomial time complexity in $\mathfrak{n}$.
 This algorithm has a worst case runtime of